 - You can cook the ground beef in advance.
 Store it in the fridge for up to 3 days, or freeze it up to 3 months, in an airtight container.
 Remember, cool it and place it in the fridge within 2 hours of cooking.

-You can change the meet from ground beef to ground turkey, ground chicken or ground sausage.
-Add diverse types of cheese for a nice topping.
-A variety of vegetables and spices can be added too.
+You can change the meat from ground beef to ground turkey, ground chicken, or ground sausage.
+Add shredded cheese for a nice topping.
+Many vegetables like peppers and onions are also a delicious addition.

 A dish that is made of chopped meat and potatoes is considered as a hash.
 The word hash is originated from a French word “to chop”.